Thomas Trimble-vocals, guitar

 David Feeny-pedal steel, guitar, backing vocals, keyboards

 Since its inception in the late 90′s, American Mars has been a kind of musical anomaly in their hometown of Detroit.
-In a town often passed over by touring roots acts and dominated by garage and punk, the band has persevered for over a decade with its unique brand of atmospheric roots-influenced rock.
+In a town often dominated by garage and punk, the band has persevered for over a decade with its unique brand of atmospheric roots-influenced rock.

 Chasing Vapor is the band’s fourth full-length release and the second for Gangplank Records, the label owned by the band’s pedal steel player and producer, David Feeny.
 The album features nine original songs along with a cover of Paul McCartney and Denny Lane’s 70’s hit “Mull of Kintyre.”
 Like American Mars’ previous two releases, No City Fun (2001), and Western Sides (2008), Chasing Vapor features a combination of roots, rock, and post-punk influences.